KristenEBrown/codeConventions/javaCodeConventions.md

 **TODO: write this clearly and add more visuals!** </br> </br>

 ### Parenthesis
 Grouping parenthesis should be used liberally, and there should be no assumption of order presedence.
-Optional grouping parenthesis may be omitted **only** if there is no reasonable chance the code will be misinterpreted without them. </br> </br>
+Optional grouping parenthesis may be omitted **only** if there is no reasonable chance the code will be misinterpreted without them. </br> </br> </br>

+## Naming Conventions
+Names should be clear and concise.
+A user should be able to understand what the variable is or does by the name.  </br>
+All identifiers should only contain Ascii letters, digits, and, in a few cases, underscores.
+Single character or extremely short variable names are to be avoided, except as an indexer for loop iterations.

+### Source Files and Packages
+See [Source File Names](https://github.com/KristenEBrown/codeConventions/blob/master/javaCodeConventions.md#source-file-names) and [Package Names](https://github.com/KristenEBrown/codeConventions/blob/master/javaCodeConventions.md#package-names). </br> </br>

+### Class Names
+Class names are written in UpperCamelCase, and are typically nouns or noun phrases.
+They should be simple and discriptive.
+Do not use acronyms or abbreviations, unless they are more commonly used than the complete word such as URL or HTML.

+### Method Names
+### Constant Names